 Welcome to Class Reception.

-At Lowdham Primary School the Reception year builds on the learning and experiences that your children will have already experienced at Pre-School.
+At Lowdham Primary School the Reception year builds on the learning and experiences that your children will have already experienced at Pre-School and at home.

-We have a very experienced staff team - Mrs Greaves, the class teacher, Mrs Silverwood, the full time Teaching Assistant, and Mrs McNichol (who teaches one morning a week) - all of whom have as much fun every day as the children!
+We have a very experienced staff team - Mrs Greaves, the class teacher, Miss Colson our amazing Teaching Assistant, and Mrs McNichol (who teaches one morning a week) - all of whom have as much fun every day as the children!
 As a staff we believe that children learn best when they are interested and engaged in fun activities.

 All Nursery and Reception classes follow the EYFS (Early Years Foundation Stage) Curriculum, which is delivered through 7 areas of learning:

 - Personal, Social and Emotional Development

 Each area has Early Learning Goals (17 in total), which are the standards that a child is expected to achieve by the end of their reception year.
 These are reported to the Local Authority in June, to parents in July and are passed onto the Year 1 teacher.